M-Harrington/STLinterp/README.md

 Implicitly this method uses the assumption that the NAs in question are missing at random, and that the number of missing values are small relative to the number of observations.

+An example of how to implement the code using parallel computing is included.

+Note that while this code is not written in Rcpp, the underlying decomposition is so the method is not overly slow.